RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 > ***Note: Guest Additions tools should not be included to allow the exported appliance to be compatible with both VirtualBox and VMware tools.
 The importing user will be instructed to setup this feature.***

+3) On VirtualBox main window, select START and pick your MEDIA SOURCE.
+In your case, select the xubuntu-18.04.3-desktop-amd64.iso on your desktop.
+Install Xubuntu.
+After installation, hit return to reboot into the new installation.

+4) Install Git - ```sudo apt install git```

-3) Create a 'riapsadmin' user with password of 'riapsadmin'.
+5) Create a 'riapsadmin' user with password of 'riapsadmin'.

+6) Configure Software & Updates to turn off automatic check for updates and new version notification.

-4) Install 'git' and clone https://github.com/RIAPS/riaps-integration.git
+7) Install 'git' and clone https://github.com/RIAPS/riaps-integration.git

-5) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
+8) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
 Edit the /etc/fstab files and add the "usrquota,grpquota" to '/', as shown here:

 ```
 # / was on /dev/sda1 during installation